Inspired (INSE)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-This quarter, Inspired generated an operating margin profit margin of 11.3%, down 4 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+In Q4, Inspired generated an operating margin profit margin of 14.5%, down 2.7 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share